Macheng: Geography of city

 The county-level city of Macheng has a total land area of 3,600 km2 (1,400 sq mi).
 It is located in the northeastern portions of Hubei.
 Most of the higher elevation portions of the Dabie Mountains is on the northern portions of the city.
 It is bordered by Henan to the northwest and Anhui to the northeast respectively.
 The region where Macheng is located is considered as a subtropical area and the Dabie mountainous terrain is mainly to the north and northeast.

 Climate

 Macheng has a humid subtropical climate (Köppen climate classification: Cfa) with very hot summers and relatively cold winters.

+Hydrology

+Two major rivers, Jushui and Bashui, flow through Macheng.
+Both of them originate in Dabie Mountains, and flow into the Yangtze.